-The LM3205 is a simple, step-down DC-DC converter optimized for powering RF power amplifiers (PAs) in mobile phones, portable communicators, and similar battery powered RF devices.
-It is designed to allow the RF PA to operate at maximum efficiency over a wide range of power levels from a single Li-Ion battery cell.
-It is based on a current-mode buck architecture, with synchronous rectification for high efficiency.
+The LM3207 is a simple, step-down DC-DC converter with a VREF LDO optimized for powering RF power amplifiers (PAs) in mobile phones, portable communicators, and similar battery powered RF devices.
+The DC-DC converter is designed to allow the RF PA to operate at maximum efficiency over a wide range of power levels from a single Lithium-Ion battery cell.
+The DC-DC is based on current-mode buck architecture, with synchronous rectification for high efficiency.
 It is designed for a maximum load capability of 650mA in PWM mode.